jamesmirvine/BlockRenderer/README.md

 # BlockRenderer

 A mod to render blocks and items.
 Useful for wikis.

-Maintained by TheCodedOne and Xbony2 apparently post-1.12.
+Press \` when hovering over an item to render it to an image, or press Ctrl + \` to configure rendering and render entire mods at a time.